aryan-r22/Brain-Age-Estimation-Evaluation/README.md

 ## Acknowledgements
-The codes have been written in MATLAB&reg and tested on versions R2020b and above.
+The codes have been written in MATLAB&reg; and tested on versions R2020b and above.
 We would like to express our gratitude to the respective authors for using their works.